Equations defining probability tree models: Properties of staged tree models

 In particular, assuming that the vertices of a tree graph $\T=(V,E)$ are partitioned into $r$ equivalence classes, each class corresponding to one stage (or one assignment of a colour), letting $m_i$ denote the number of vertices which are assigned the $i^\text{th}$ colour and letting $k_i$ be their number of edges, $i=1,\ldots,r$, we can write the parameter space $\Theta_{\T}$ as the product of probability simplices ${\times_{i=1}^r\Delta_{k_i-1}^\circ\subseteq\R^{\#E}}$.
 This space is of dimension ${\sum_{i=1}^r(k_i-1)}$.
 Equivalently, it can easily be seen that the total number of free parameters is equal to the number of parameters labelling the edges of the tree, minus sum-to-1 conditions and stage assignments:

 where $V'\subsetneq V$ denotes the set of non-leaf vertices of the tree.
 The equation $d=\sum_{i=1}^r(k_i-1)$ is true because $\#V'=\sum_{i=1}^rm_i$ and $\#E=\sum_{i=1}^rm_ik_i$.

-\begin{example} The model represented by the staged tree $\T_2$ in \cref{fig:radicaltree} is not toric.
-It is of dimension six (and codimension one) and $I_{\T_2}=\ker \varphi= \langle(p_1+p_2)(p_7+p_8)-(p_3+p_4)(p_5+p_6)\rangle $.
+\begin{example} The model represented by the staged tree $\T_2$ in \cref{fig:radicaltree} is possibly not toric in the atomic probabilities.
+It is of dimension six, of codimension one, and its ideal of model invariants is $I_{\T_2}=\ker \varphi= \langle(p_1+p_2)(p_7+p_8)-(p_3+p_4)(p_5+p_6)\rangle $.
 In this case, the kernel of the map $\phitoric$ is empty because the atomic probabilities of this model do not satisfy any relations unless local sum-to-1 conditions are imposed on the parameters.

 However, if in $\T_2$ we colour the vertices $v_3,v_5$ blue and $v_4,v_6$ green, we obtain $\T_1$ and thus

 which is a toric ideal whose corresponding variety is of dimension four. \end{example}